qjack001/config/README.md

 ```

 This will probably take a bit.
 Afterward, you will need to open the
-apps (iTerm2, Obsidian, Fig, and VS Code) to finish setting them up
+apps (iTerm2, Obsidian, Fig, OpenInTerminal, & VS Code) to finish
-and point them to the right config file.
+setting them up and point them to the right config files.

 To load any new changes to the shell as a result: